 \subsubsection{Flexibly Coupled BCFL}

-We proposed the flexibly coupled blockchain-based FL model (FlC-BCFL) when blockchain and FL system are in distinct networks.
+We proposed the flexibly coupled blockchained FL model (FlC-BCFL) when blockchain and FL system are in distinct networks.
 It means that the clients of FL are not the nodes of blockchain (miners).
-The topology of the flexibly coupled BCFL is shown in Figure \ref{fig:flexibly}.
-From the topology we can see that clients are responsible for local data collecting and training, while the local model updates verification will be done by miners on blockchain.
-FL can also manipulate blockchain to store the model updates, and the miners on blockchain can also aggregate the global model, making the central aggregator free in that system.
+The topology of the flexibly coupled BCFL is shown in Fig. \ref{fig:flexibly}.
+From the topology we can see that clients are responsible for local data collecting and training, while local model updates verification will be done by miners on blockchain.
+FL can also manipulate blockchain to store the model updates, and the miners on blockchain can also aggregate the global model, allowing the central aggregator free in that system.

-\begin{itemize} \item Clients collect local data and train the local models, and then upload the local model updates to blockchain. \item Miners on blockchain perform verification mechanism and only the validated updates can be used to update the global model. \item After the global model is aggregated, all the data will be stored on distributed ledger. \item Rewards are allocated to participates according to their performances. \end{itemize}
+\begin{itemize} \item Clients collect local data and train the local models, and then upload local model updates to blockchain. \item Miners on blockchain perform verification mechanism and only the validated updates can be used to update the global model. \item After the global model is aggregated, all the data will be stored on distributed ledger. \item Rewards are allocated to participates according to their performances. \end{itemize}

 In \cite{Ma2020}, a reliable and self-motivated FlC-BCFL system is illustrated, which designs a smart contract to publish task and calculate the global model.
 Nodes train models locally, while miners aggregate the global model on the blockchain.
 Miners update the global model according to the algorithm defined in smart contract.